ReadSharedBooks/ReadSharedBooks.github.io/index.md

 For those wishing to add books to the list, please send them in a spreadsheet, either as a google sheet or excel spreadsheet, and I'll enter them into the master list and update the webpage and master excel spreadsheet that is download-able on this site.

-I will also make sure to list the last update on the spreadsheet o help avoid confusion.
+I will also make sure to list the last update on the spreadsheet to help avoid confusion.

 Cheers!